talhaahussain/Donkey-Kong-NEAT/README.md

 ### Prerequisites

+Requires a valid ROM file (`.sfc`) of Donkey Kong Country, USA version, Rev 2 (SHA-1 sum: cd606e77ab2034438e06891cd2d067dad69b4d1a).

+**Please check that you have this specific ROM version, as other versions of Donkey Kong may not work.**

 pyenv must be installed, as well as Python version 3.8 (through pyenv).
 Details for how this may be done can be seen [here](https://github.com/pyenv/pyenv).

 Prerequisites are viewable in `requirements.txt`.